Cornea Transplant Surgery in Nagercoil | What, Risks, Success Rate, & Costs

 What Are Some Common Corneal Transplant Surgery Risks?

 While corneal transplant surgery is relatively safe, it does carry some severe complications, including eye infection, glaucoma, bleeding, swelling, and the body rejecting the donor cornea.
 If the latter happens, patients may experience sensitivity to light, redness in the eyes, eye pain, and even loss of vision.
 In such cases, they must contact the eye hospital immediately.
+Some cornea transplant surgery risks that can happen after years of surgery are graft dislocation, graft failure, Pupillary block glaucoma, astigmatism and lens expulsion.

 Follow-Up Care After Corneal Transplant Surgery